 E. When your partner tells you to expect a delivery man later because he got you something.

-4. What is your personal preference: I like to receive letters, thank you notes and cards.
+4. What is your preference: I like receiving letters, thank you notes, and cards.

 B. I like spending one on one time with those I love.

 C. Nothing says I love you more than a big warm hug.

 D. A thoughtful gift goes a long way for me.

 Mostly A’s – Words of affirmation